sankitshane/Multi-user-blog/README.md

 The full structure is run and powered by webapp2 which is by google app engine.

-You can find this project at [This link!](https://rot13-148421.appspot.com/blog)
+You can find this project at [This link!](https://rot13-148421.appspot.com) Please Click the browser icon to load unsafe script for full access.

 ##functions